rwinslow/resolve/README.md

 * What you’ve focused on being particularly good at.
 * Between all the trappings of life, you only have enough time to train on 4 skills at most.
 * You can learn the same Skill multiple times.
 Each takes up a new slot.
-* If any apply to your action, add 1d6 to your dice pool for each
+* Add 1d6 to your dice pool for each skill that applies to your action

 ### Resolve